embedded-office/canopen-stack/website/docs/examples/setup-dynamic-object-dictionary.md

 }
 ```

 Note the marked line for setting the maximal number of object entries.
-The CANopen stack requires a `CO_OBJ_DIR_ENDMARK` at the end of the used object dictionary area.
+The CANopen stack requires a `CO_OBJ_DICT_ENDMARK` at the end of the used object dictionary area.
 For this reason, we reduce the maximal number of (user) object entries by 1.

 ### Add & Update Function